Petroleum in the United States: Service companies

 Service companies contract to oil companies to perform specialized services.
 Examples are companies that do well logging (Schlumberger), seismic surveys (WesternGeco, CGG (company)), drilling (Nabors Industries, Helmerich & Payne), or well completion (Baker Hughes, Halliburton).
 There are innumerable small oil (craft oil) producers whose aggregate crude oil production exceeds the aggregate production of major crude oil companies.

 In 2009, the production owned by the top ten companies was 52% of total US oil production.

 Exploration

-Exploratory drilling, and seismic exploration techniques disturb land and marine ecosystems.
-Alternative technologies are being adopted to minimize the number of exploratory wells being drilled.
+Exploratory drilling, seismic and other remote sensing techniques are used to explore for and find new hydrocarbon resources.
 Satellites, remote-sensing devices, and 3-D/4-D seismic technologies are some of these technologies.
-Smaller “slimhole” drilling rigs are able to drill smaller exploratory wells to reduce the size of the impacted area.
+Smaller "slimhole" drilling rigs are able to drill smaller exploratory wells to reduce the size of the impacted area.

 Each year, tens of thousands of wells are drilled in search of oil and gas in the U.S. In 2009, 36,243 wells were drilled.